Computing tropical points and tropical links: Computing zero-dimensional tropical varieties

-Then $F$ admits several choices for negative slopes throughout the algorithm, and every time the choice induces a new unique Newton polygon as illustrated in Figure~\ref{fig:seriesOfNewtonPolygons}.
-Keeping track of all of them, allows us to reconstruct its tropical variety:
+Then $F$ admits several choices for slopes throughout the algorithm, and each choice in turn induces a new unique Newton polygon as illustrated in Figure~\ref{fig:seriesOfNewtonPolygons}.
+Keeping track of all of them, allows us to reconstruct its entire tropical variety:

 \end{example}